webpack-contrib/copy-webpack-plugin/README.md

 > [!NOTE]
 >
-> `copy-webpack-plugin` is not designed to copy files generated from the build process; rather, it is to copy files that already exist in the source tree, as part of the build process.
+> `copy-webpack-plugin` is not designed to copy files generated during the build process.
+Instead, it is meant to copy files that already exist in the source tree, as part of the build process.

 > [!NOTE]
 >
-> If you want `webpack-dev-server` to write files to the output directory during development, you can force it with the [`writeToDisk`](https://github.com/webpack/webpack-dev-middleware#writetodisk) option or the [`write-file-webpack-plugin`](https://github.com/gajus/write-file-webpack-plugin).
+> If you want `webpack-dev-server` to write files to the output directory during development, you can enable the [`writeToDisk`](https://github.com/webpack/webpack-dev-middleware#writetodisk) option or use the [`write-file-webpack-plugin`](https://github.com/gajus/write-file-webpack-plugin).

 > [!NOTE]
 >
-> You can get the original source filename from [Asset Objects](https://webpack.js.org/api/stats/#asset-objects).
+> You can get the original source filename from the [Asset Objects](https://webpack.js.org/api/stats/#asset-objects) in the webpack stats API.

 ## Options

 - **[`patterns`](#patterns)**
 - **[`options`](#options-1)**

-The plugin's signature:
+The plugin's usage:

 **webpack.config.js**